Frequently Asked Questions

 The maximum message size is 1,024 bytes.
 If necessary, this can be increased if you are using a paid pricing plan.

-- I developed a cool app and I want to store data in ARTIK Cloud, but it's not a device.
-Can I still use ARTIK Cloud?
+- I developed a cool app and I want to store data in ARTIK cloud services, but it's not a device.
+Can I still use ARTIK cloud services?

 - YES!
-ARTIK Cloud defines as "device" any source of data.
+ARTIK cloud services define as "device" any source of data.
 It can be an actual device, such as a Samsung Gear Fit, or a service that wants to store your data to make it available to you and other services.

-- OK, I developed a super-awesome app, and I want to use ARTIK Cloud to store values and allow my users to share their data with other apps.
+- OK, I developed a super-awesome app, and I want to use ARTIK cloud services to store values and allow my users to share their data with other apps.
 Do I need to get certified?
-What do I do to get started with ARTIK Cloud?
+What do I do to get started with ARTIK cloud services?

 - My device type has not been approved.
 How can I test my application?